Apricot Coconut Bliss Balls

 • Salt: this is of course personal preference, but I find the salt balances the sweetness of the apricot really well here.

-Ingredients to make Apricot Bliss Balls
+Ingredients to Make Apricot Bliss Balls

 Apricot Bliss Balls - Food Processor Required